Travel Nursing Salary & Benefits 2024

 Travel nurses typically receive a base salary along with other benefits, which may include:

-– Stipends for housing, meal, and incidentals
+– Stipends for housing, meals, and incidentals

 – Travel expense reimbursement to your new location